What is Georgia’s ‘foreign agents’ bill, and why is Europe so alarmed? - KESQ

 By Joshua Berlinger and Christian Edwards, CNN

-(CNN) — Georgia’s parliament is set to pass a highly controversial so-called “foreign agents” bill that has triggered widespread protests across the former Soviet republic nestled in the Caucasus Mountains.
+(CNN) — Georgia’s parliament passed a highly controversial “foreign agents” bill that has triggered widespread protests across the former Soviet republic nestled in the Caucasus Mountains.

-The vote comes after tens of thousands of people came out to protest the legislation in the capital, Tbilisi.
+Tens of thousands of people in capital city Tbilisi have been protesting the legislation.
+Critics warn that it mirrors a foreign agents law already passed in Russia and could jeopardize Georgia’s bid to join the European Union.

+But Prime Minister Irakli Kobakhidze succeeded and got it through the parliament on Tuesday, with 84 lawmakers voting in favor of the law and 30 against it in the 150-seat legislature.

+President Salome Zourabichvili has vowed to veto the law, but the parliament can easily override her.

-Here’s what you need to know about the proposed law and the uproar it has caused.
+Here’s what you need to know about the law and the uproar it has caused.

 What’s in the law?

-The bill would require organizations receiving more than 20% of their funding from abroad to register as “agents of foreign influence” or face crippling fines.
+The law will require organizations receiving more than 20% of their funding from abroad to register as “agents of foreign influence” or face crippling fines.

 Why is it so controversial?